Cutoff for Almost All Random Walks on Abelian Groups: Introduction and Statement of Results

 The directed Cayley graph $G^+(z)$ is simple if and only if no generator is picked twice, ie $z_i \ne z_j$ for all $i \ne j$.
 The undirected Cayley graph $G^-(z)$ is simple if in addition no generator is the inverse of any other, ie $z_i \ne z_j^{-1}$ for all $i,j \in [k]$.
 In particular, this means that no generator is of order 2, as any $s \in G$ of order 2 satisfies $s = s^{-1}$---this gives a multiedge between $g$ and $g s$ for each $g \in G$.

 The RW on $G^-(z)$ is equivalent to an adjusted RW on $G^+(z)$ where, when a generator $s \in z$ is chosen, instead of applying a generator $s$, either $s$ or $s^{-1}$ is applied, each with probability $\tfrac12$.
-Abusing terminology, we relax the definition of simple Cayley graphs to allow order 2 generators, ie remove the condition $z_i \ne z_i^{-1}$ for all $i$.
+Abusing terminology, we relax the definition of simple Cayley graphs to allow order 2 generators.

 Given a group $G$ and an integer $k$, we are drawing the generators $Z_1, ..., Z_k$ independently and uniformly at random.
 It is not difficult to see that the probability of drawing a given multiset depends only on the number of repetitions in that multiset.
 Thus, conditional on being simple, $G_k$ is uniformly distributed on all simple degree-$k$ Cayley graphs.
 Since $k \ll \sqrt{\abs G}$, the probability of simplicity tends to 1 \asinf{\abs G}.
-So when we say that our results hold ``\whp (over $Z$)'', we could equivalently say that the result holds ``for almost all degree-$k$ simple Cayley graphs of $G$''.
+So, when we say that our results hold ``\whp (over $Z$)'', we could equivalently say that the result holds ``for almost all degree-$k$ simple Cayley graphs of $G$''.

 Our asymptotic evaluation does not depend on the particular choice of $Z$, so the statistics in question depend very weakly on the particular choice of generators for almost all choices.
 In many cases, the statistics depend only on $G$ via $\abs G$ and $d(G)$.
 This is a strong sense of `universality'.